HOW TO LAUNCH AN EDTECH COMPANY?

 You can employ freelancers if you don't have enough time to generate engaging content.
 However, since it characterizes your product, you should never skimp on the quality of your writing.

-Start with a proof of concept/MVP
+Start with a Proof of Concept/MVP

 By launching an MVP, you may test your idea while spending significantly less money than would be required to create the whole product.
 Having real customers test your product will provide you valuable insight into its features, user preferences, and any potential bugs.
-It's important to note that a lot of successful EdTech company have outsourced the development of their MVPs.
+It's important to note that a lot of successful EdTech company have outsourced the professional development of their MVPs.
 Although it might seem strange, hiring edtech software development specialists is actually less expensive than developing it in-house.
 PioGroup Software can help you develop any EdTech solution, analyze your business idea and support, maintenance your product after the launch.

-How to fund an EdTech startup?
+How to Fund an EdTech Startup?

 Bootstrapping